Terms of Service

 Record Keeping and Data Security

-The All Kinds of Minds Practice maintains accurate and confidential records of client information using a practice management system.
-When an appointment becomes available, the Clinical Psychologist will send the client an email invitation to create a profile in the secure and private Client Portal.
-This electronic practice management system is G.D.P.R. compliant and employs numerous layers of AES-256 encryption to protect data during electronic transmission and storage.
+The All Kinds of Minds Practice maintains accurate and confidential records of client information using a practice management system called Carepatron and a secure cloud storage file.
+Carepatron is G.D.P.R. compliant and employs numerous layers of AES-256 encryption to protect data during electronic transmission and storage.
 This bank-level encryption ensures your data is secure.

-Additionally, All Kinds of Minds uses end-to-end encrypted links to send certain standardised assessment measures to parents, young people (if appropriate), and teachers.
-These assessments can be easily completed on your smartphone, tablet, or computer.
+Additionally, All Kinds of Minds uses end-to-end encrypted links hosted on G.D.P.R.-compliant third party platforms (i.e., M.H.S.
+Online Assessment Center, W.P.S.
+Online Evaluation System, Q-Global, and Jotform), to send forms and standardised assessment measures to parents, young people, and teachers.

 Communication Security